Sifchain/sifnode/docs/tutorials/commission.md

 git checkout v0.14.0
 ```

-2. Update the init script to set validator `commission-rate` to 3% and `max-commission-rate` to 4%
+2. Update the init script to set validator `commission-rate` to 3% and `commission-max` to 4%

 NOTE: The commission-rates of the validator could be permanently set to 3% and 4% in the `scripts/init.sh` script.
 This
 however causes the chain to fail to start on newer versions of the code which have the new min-commission feature.